xiboon/typecord/README.md

 # Typecord
-A HTTP Interacttion library for bots using the Discord API.
+A HTTP Interaction library for bots using the Discord API.

 ## Installation
 ```bash